 Dr. Pingleton received her medical degree from the University of Kansas where she also completed her internal medicine residency and pulmonary fellowship.
 She has extensive experience in local, regional, national, and international service organizations.
 Among her various national professional activities, she has served as the President of the American College of Chest Physicians, Chair of the ACCP Board of Regents, and as a member of the FDA Pulmonary Advisory Committee and the American Board of Internal Medicine.
 She recently served as the Petersdorf Scholar at the AAMC and is a Master Fellow of the College of Chest Physicians.

-Michael R. Weitekamp, MD, MHA, FACP, a Professor of Medicine with tenure, he has served as Chief, Division of General Internal Medicine at Hershey, a medical director for the Penn State Geisinger Health Plan, and Chief Medical Officer for Penn State Hershey.
+Michael R. Weitekamp, MD, MHA, FACP, is Chief of Staff, Bermuda Hospitals Board, a QUANGO (quasi-autonomous non-governmental organization) that oversees all hospital-based acute medical,surgical, urgent care and mental health services for the nation of Bermuda.
+Dr. Weitekamp formerly served as Chief, Division of General Internal Medicine at Hershey, a medical director for the Penn State Geisinger Health Plan, and Chief Medical Officer for Penn State Hershey.
 Institutional responsibilities included oversight of risk management and a self-insured professional liability trust, clinical quality and patient safety improvement, and executive oversight of Connected – the enterprise-wide clinical information system..
 He maintains an active practice of medicine, and continues to teach in the College of Medicine, primarily in areas of health policy, professional risk mitigation, health care organization and macroeconomics.
 He is currently serving as Vice Chair for Community Engagement in the Dept of Medicine.

 Dr. Weitekamp served last year as a Robert G. Petersdorf Scholar-in-Residence at the Association of American Medical Colleges in Washington, DC where he worked on the implications of health policy and payment reform on academic medical centers and helped to launch Wing of Zock.